JamesSkemp/words/content/post/review-professional-aspnet-35-in-c-and-vb.md

 +++
-title = "Review: Professional ASP.NET 3.5 In C# and VB" summary = "Review of Professional ASP.NET 3.5 In C# and VB, by Bill Evjen, Scott Hanselman and Devin Rader." draft = false comments = true date = "2008-07-11T22:30:00-05:00"
+title = "Review: Professional ASP.NET 3.5 In C# and VB" description = "Review of Professional ASP.NET 3.5 In C# and VB, by Bill Evjen, Scott Hanselman and Devin Rader." draft = false comments = true date = "2008-07-11T22:30:00-05:00"